 - Designer incorporate the policies and standards into the Contract Drawings and Specifications that utilize enhanced post-tensioning system components and materials. - Contractor make sure that all materials and components comply with the Standard Specifications and the QPL.
 These include, but are not limited to, post-tensioning steel, ducts (plastic ducts, plastic pipes, steel pipes), anchors, duct and anchor connections (couplings), grout pipes and connections, and grout.
-Also assure compliance of: - epoxy for sealing match-cast joints (if any) between precast girder components, - non-shrink, high-bond, high-strength, air-cured concrete for filling holes for equipment or temporary access holes, - epoxy grout for filling grout recesses and encasing anchors (pour-backs), including coatings for sealing areas of concrete or pour-backs.
+Also assure compliance of: - non-shrink, high-bond, high-strength, air-cured concrete for filling holes for equipment or temporary access holes, - epoxy grout for filling grout recesses and encasing anchors (pour-backs), including coatings for sealing areas of concrete or pour-backs.

-Keep records of submittals, test reports, approved component deliveries, and track materials and components from delivery through installation at Precast Yard and Bridge Site.
+Keep records of submittals, test reports, approved component deliveries, and track materials and components from delivery through installation in the bridge.
 Provide CEI with copy of all records.

-• CEI - verify that materials and components comply with Specifications and/or FDOT "Qualified Products List" and keep proper records of submittals, test reports, component deliveries and installation at precast yard and at project site.
+• CEI - verify that materials and components comply with Specifications and/or FDOT "Qualified Products List" and keep proper records of submittals, test reports, component deliveries and installation in the bridge.